maindev/testandset-site/content/_index.md

     image: images/main.png
     title: No More Conflicts.
     content: >-
-      TestAndSet API handles custom web-based mutexes and provides you an automated solution that can be integrated right in your scripts no matter what language you use for development.
+      TestAndSet API handles custom web-based mutexes and provides you with an automated solution that can be integrated right into your scripts no matter what language you use for development.

       Handle atomic operations in distributed environments with ease!